IRS Form 1045 Instructions

 Line 8

-Are you required to file Form 8886 to disclose any reportable transactions that caused a decrease in tax liability?
+Are you required to file IRS Form 8886 to disclose any reportable transactions that caused a decrease in tax liability?

 Check the appropriate box.